Sleep Apnea / Airway disordered Breathing

 More than 22 million Americans suffer from mild to moderate sleep apnea, a condition which studies have shown to be directly correlated to anxiety and chronic fatigue.
 If left untreated, it can lead to numerous serious health conditions or even early death.
 If you or someone you love is suffering from sleep apnea or sleep disordered breathing, we may be able to help.

-Failure of the upper and lower jaw to develop properly is a common cause of obstructive sleep apnea.
-This condition, called maxillary hypoplasia and/or mandibular retrognathia/retrusion, often results in a compromised upper airway.
+Sleep apnea is typically multifactorial.
+Failure of the upper and lower jaw to develop properly is one factor of obstructive sleep apnea.

 Obstructive sleep apnea has many signs and symptoms—some are so common we ignore them or even consider them normal.
 The following are a few of the most common signs that you or someone you love is suffering from sleep apnea: